 - Personal Characteristics

-1. Effective teaching is one of the primary qualifications for promotion and tenure.
+1. Excellent teaching is one of the primary qualifications for promotion and tenure.
 The educational experience provides a student with an increased knowledge base, an opportunity to develop thinking and reasoning skills, and an appreciation for learning.
-An effective teacher is best characterized as an individual who successfully promotes these goals.
+An excellent teacher is best characterized as an individual who successfully promotes these goals.
 Although individual teachers bring to bear different sets of talents in pursuit of these goals an effective teacher, at a minimum, the candidate should:

 - Demonstrate effective communication skills.